-With respect to the Zoning By-law Amendment, the applicant has submitted a zone change application to rezone the property to be within the Strathroy-Caradoc zoning by-law and within a site specific 'High Density Residential (R3-#) Zone'
+With respect to the Zoning By-law Amendment, the applicant has submitted a zone change application to rezone the property to be within the Strathroy-Caradoc zoning by-law and within a site specific 'High Density Residential (R3-25-H-1-1H-5) Zone'

 Section 3.3 of the zoning by-law outlines different holding provisions limit the use of the land until such time as the conditions of the hold is/are lifted.
-The H-2 holding provision ensures the orderly development of the lands, the "H-2" symbol shall not be removed until a site plan agreement for the subject lands has been entered into with and to the satisfaction of the Municipality addressing the issues identified under Section 41 of the Planning Act.
+The H-1 holding provision ensures the orderly development of the lands, the "H-1" symbol shall not be removed until a noise report is filed with the municipality and a site plan agreement for the subject lands has been entered into with and to the satisfaction of the Municipality addressing the issues identified under Section 41 of the Planning Act which includes the noise and vibration mitigation measures.